chasmack/hummaps/LOGS.md

 That still won't turn up any maps though.
 The `by:` key name is looking for a surveyor's name or LS/RCE number.

-I look at these logs to see how people think the search *should* to work.
+I look at these logs to see how people think the search *should* work.
 The examples here almost meet the minimum threshold to make a change.
 With only a small number of map types it would be pretty easy to have the bare word search pick out map types.